Our Scholar Network

 Keshia M. Pollack Porter, PhD, MPH is the Associate Dean for Faculty and Professor of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
 Dr. Pollack Porter also directs the School’s Institute for Health and Social Policy, and is part of the leadership teams for the Johns Hopkins Center for Injury Research and Policy and the Hopkins Center for Health Disparities Solutions.
 She is an injury epidemiologist and policy researcher studying active play and active transportation, sports injury prevention, safe built environments, and the nexus of transportation and health.
 She is also a leader advancing health equity using tools such as health impact assessment and strategies that promote health in all policies.
 Her research informs the development and implementation of policies and environments that promote equity and safety where people live, work, play, and travel.

-Areas of Discipline: Active transportation, Active Play, Policy, Health Equity
+Areas of Discipline: Active transportation, Active Play, Policy, Health Equity, Built Environment

 • Allison Poulos, PhD